 NORAD Tracks Santa

-Thanks to the services and resources generously provided by numerous corporate contributors and volunteers, NORAD Tracks Santa has persevered for more than 60 years.
+Each year since, NORAD has dutifully reported Santa’s location on Dec.
+24 to millions of children and families across the world.
+Because of the support, services and resources generously provided by volunteers and our government and corporate contributors, NORAD Tracks Santa has persevered for more than 65 years.

 In fact, what started because of a typo has flourished and is recognized as one of the Department of Defense's largest community outreach programs.

 Each year, the NORAD Tracks Santa Web Site receives several million unique visitors from more than 200 countries and territories around the world.
 Volunteers typically answer more than 130,000 calls to the NORAD Tracks Santa hotline from children across the globe.

 In addition to the phone line and website, children and the young-at-heart can track Santa through our mobile apps and our social media platforms:

 Several contributors such as OnStar and Amazon Alexa also provide convenient ways to keep tabs of Santa’s location.